 (e) the air, military or naval force of another country that is in the State with the approval of the Commonwealth for the purposes of, or a purpose related to, the defence of the Commonwealth.

 [Regulation 6 inserted in Gazette 2 Dec 2013 p.
-5502-3.]
+5502-3; amended in Gazette 5 Feb 2016 p.
+363.]

 7. These regulations prevail over other regulations